The Only Three Questions That Count

+Overview

 In the book, Fisher says that because the stock market is a discounter of all widely known information, the only way to make, on average, winning market bets is knowing something most others don’t.
 The book claims investing should be treated as a science, not a craft, and details a methodology for testing beliefs and uncovering information not widely known or understood.
 The book’s scientific method consists of asking three questions: